Transitive Dependencies: How much can you trust friends of your friends?

-CAST has consolidated a unique database on Open Source made up of 40+ millions components, representing more than 5 billion distinct file fingerprints.
+CAST has consolidated a unique database on Open Source made up of 94+ millions components, representing more than 9 billion distinct file fingerprints.
 Leveraging this unique knowledge base and some exclusive machine learning and crawling algorithms, Highlight recently started to resolve dependencies between these components.
 So far, more than 144 million links between OSS components have been identified and recorded into the SCA database.
-Maven-based components are covered already, NPM and NuGet are on their way.

 - Transitive dependencies are available from the Software Composition dashboard by clicking on the magnifying glass of third-party components found in your application.
 On click, a modal opens and lists the component dependencies with their type (test, runtime, compile, etc.) and indicates:

 the possible security vulnerabilities (a.k.a.
 CVEs) they may have and whether they are critical, high, medium or low from a severity standpoint